Assistant Professor, Texas Tech University, Department of Geosciences

 How I work with Harvest

 Dr. Xiaopeng (X.P.)
-Song is part of the University of Maryland Harvest Hub, providing support for Harvest activities and research.
+Song works in tandem with the GLAD research lab members, providing support for Harvest activities and research.
 His areas of interest and research include:

 • Satellite monitoring of land cover and land use change